TuomoNieminen/Helsinki-Open-Data-Science/docs/mca.md

 <font size=5>

 Visualizing MCA:
-- You can plot for variables, individuals and background (sublimentary variables) separately or you can draw them in the same plot.
+- You can plot for variables, individuals and background (supplementary variables) separately or you can draw them in the same plot.
 - `plot.MCA()` function in R (from FactoMineR) has a lot of options for plotting
 - See a [video](https://www.youtube.com/watch?v=reG8Y9ZgcaQ) of MCA (plotting options start at 5:36).
 - Let's look at a minimal example on the next slide.